thecartercenter/nemo/docs/development-setup.md

 After initial configuration using the development steps above:

-1. Re-process the SCSS files as well as webpacker assets: `RAILS_ENV=production bundle exec rake assets:precompile`
+1. Re-process the SCSS files as well as shakapacker assets: `RAILS_ENV=production bundle exec rake assets:precompile`
 1. Run in production mode, and allow Rails to serve static files instead of nginx: `RAILS_ENV=production RAILS_SERVE_STATIC_FILES=1 bundle exec rails s`

 In production mode, logs won't show up in the console like usual; they can be found in `logs/production.log`.